 Surgical

-Sydney Animal Hospitals recommends Obstructive Airway corrective surgery in most Brachycephalic breeds.
-The procedure is preferably done at a young age – we do most corrective surgeries at the time of desexing or within the first 18 months of age.
-All dogs need assessment, which is generally done during the vaccination consultation, or on admission for desexing.
+Sydney Animal Hospitals recommends corrective surgery for Brachycephalic Obstructive Airway Syndrome (BOAS) in most brachycephalic breeds.
+The procedure is preferably done at a young age—we do most corrective surgeries at the time of desexing, most common around 18 months of age.
+All dogs need assessment, which is generally done during the vaccination consultation or on admission for desexing.

-It is important to improve these patients’ airways at a young age, before chronic changes have occurred and the condition has become more refractory.
+It is important to improve these patients’ airways at a young age, before chronic changes occur and the condition becomes more severe.

-When booking in your pet for puppy vaccination or desexing please inform staff that you are considering airway surgery.
+When booking in your pet for puppy vaccination or desexing, please inform staff that you would like to discuss airway surgery.

 In these dog breeds, their narrow nostrils and elongated soft palate cause breathing problems that get progressively more severe as the dog gets older.
-Brachycephalic airway syndrome is made worse by exercise, heat and obesity.
-Because of their shortened muzzle and relatively flat-faced head structure, in these dogs the obstructing tissues of the airway stretch the ligaments in the larynx leading to severely laboured breathing and eventually, collapse of the larynx altogether.
+BOAS can be made worse by exercise, heat and obesity.
+Because of their shortened muzzle and flat-faced head structure, along with the obstructing tissues of the airway stretch the ligaments in the larynx.
+This can result in an increase of respiratory effort and could progress to respiratory distress and collapse of the airways.

-Together, nasal stenosis and an elongated soft palate, increase the negative pressure during breathing which results in chronic inflammation and swelling within the upper respiratory tract, leading to eversion of the laryngeal saccules and collapse of the larynx.
+Together, nasal stenosis and an elongated soft palate, increase the negative pressure during breathing, which results in chronic inflammation and swelling within the upper respiratory tract.
+This leads to eversion of the laryngeal saccules and collapse of the larynx.

 The everted laryngeal saccules refers to the tissue within the airway just in front of the vocal cords, which is pulled into the trachea or windpipe, partially obstructing airflow.

-The commons signs of brachycephalic airway syndrome in dogs include difficulty breathing and snoring.
+The common signs of Brachycephalic Airway Syndrome in dogs include difficulty breathing and snoring.
 These symptoms are made worse with exercise, excitement, periods of hot weather, and if the animal is overweight.

 Affected dogs may not be keen to exercise, and they can have collapsing episodes or display a blue tongue and gums from lack of oxygen – referred to as cyanosis.
-Many dogs with brachycephalic airway syndrome will often prefer to sleep on their backs, as this position may help keep their airway more open.
+Many dogs with BOAS will often prefer to sleep on their backs, as this position may help keep their airway more open.

-Stenotic nares can be diagnosied during a physical examination with your veterinarian, they can diagnose stenotic nares.
+Stenotic nares can be diagnosed during a physical examination with your veterinaria.
 A general anaesthetic is required to diagnose an elongated soft palate and everted laryngeal saccules, and x-rays are often useful for assessment of the airway and chest.

 The veterinarian will discuss the options available for further assessment, including advising you of the risks associated with anaesthetising brachycephalic dogs.